 These conversations will allow the transmission of better information to the insurance prospects.
 They can understand the status quo and what exactly it entails for them, their diagnosis, and the future of their family.

-Automated insurances solutions go further by explaining concepts and technical terms through conversations rather than a digital monologue provided by web-forms.
+Spixii solutions go further by explaining concepts and technical terms through conversations rather than a digital monologue provided by web-forms.
 Such solutions are configured by underwriters who know the frequency of questions they get and where the underwriting process can be improved and automated.

 How these solutions fulfil the needs of stakeholders